Expensive drug for Pompe disease not covered by province

 Annette Sebey says New Brunswick should join Alberta and Ontario in funding the drug Myozyme for adult victims of Pompe disease.
 (CBC) A New Brunswick woman with a rare genetic disease hopes the release of a new Harrison Ford movie on Friday will help draw attention to her plight.

-Extreme Measures is about the search for a drug to help the symptoms of Pompe disease, which causes glycogen to build up and damage the heart and other muscles until a patient can no longer breathe and dies.
+Extraordinary Measures is about the search for a drug to help the symptoms of Pompe disease, which causes glycogen to build up and damage the heart and other muscles until a patient can no longer breathe and dies.

 Annette Sebey, 43, of Perth-Andover, believes she is the only person in the province who has Pompe disease and worries her story won’t have the same happy ending as the movie, which describes the development of an effective drug treatment.